-The Company has granted a first ranking right of pledge over the receivables and related beneficiary rights to the Trustee.
+The Company has granted a first ranking right of pledge over the receivables and related beneficiary rights to Stichting Trustee ING SB2 Covered Bond Company.
 The exercise of the pledge is subject to certain terms and conditions.
-Not meeting the Company's obligations to certain secured parties, including the covered bondholders, can lead to exercising the right of pledge by the Trustee.
+Not meeting the Company's obligations to certain secured parties, including the covered bondholders, can lead to exercising the right of pledge by Stichting Trustee ING SB2 Covered Bond Company.